Sparkline Intangible Value ETF (NYSEARCA:ITAN) Stock Price Up 1.1%

 Sparkline Intangible Value ETF (NYSEARCA:ITAN – Get Rating) shares rose 1.1% during trading on Monday .
-The stock traded as high as $19.94 and last traded at $19.94.
-Approximately 100 shares were traded during mid-day trading, a decline of 95% from the average daily volume of 1,871 shares.
+The company traded as high as $19.94 and last traded at $19.94.
+Approximately 100 shares changed hands during trading, a decline of 95% from the average daily volume of 1,871 shares.
 The stock had previously closed at $19.72.

 - Get a free copy of the StockNews.com research report on Sparkline Intangible Value ETF (ITAN)